 Option 3: Do it yourself (free, or minimal cost)

 - This isn’t as scary as it seems.
 If you use a software solution such as WordPress, Squarespare or Shopify you can create a website without any upfront cost, and with Shopify you can build a basic eCommerce website.
 However, whilst WordPress is free, you do have to pay a monthly fee for Squarespace and Shopify.

-- To give you an example, this website is built in WordPress and it hardly cost me anything to build, just my time plus $79 for the lovely template design.
+- To give you an example, this website is built in WordPress and it hardly cost me anything to build, just my time plus $79 for the lovely template design (from Bluchic).
 It took around a day to set up (I already have some experience in WordPress).
 The first WordPress website I ever set up took me 3-4 days, so it is pretty straightforward.
-My Giftizzi blog is also in WordPress, and uses a template which cost me $99.
-Again, that only took a day to build (my main Giftizzi site is a complex build so I did go through an agency for that).
+My gift website blog is also in WordPress, and uses a template which cost me $99.
+Again, that only took a day to build (my main gift site is a complex build so I did go through an agency for that).

 - WordPress is easy to learn.
-If you haven’t done so already, sign up to my newsletter so that you can receive my free guide to setting up a website in less than 24 hours.
 Give it a try, and I think you’ll be surprised at how much you can achieve with very limited technical knowledge.

 As you can see, there is a big variation in website costs so if you are going to budget for your startup then you need to understand what you are building and how complex it is.
 Is it something you could do on your own with a little preparation work?
 Or is it something that is truly ground-breaking and complex that requires the knowledge of specialists?